Separating Pigments: Lab Experiment

 - The solvent front is the highest point that the solvent reaches as it moves up the paper.

-- The Rf value always falls between 0 and 1 since the solute cannot move further than the solvent front.
+- The Rf value must come in between 0 and 1 since the solute cannot move further than the solvent front.

 Share Your Results: Take photos of your chromatograms and share them online to inspire others.
 Science is all about discovery, so let’s celebrate the colors of the world together! 🎨